 ‘A lot of trauma’

-That was the case with Heather Beeson, a counselor at East Forsyth High School in Kernersville, North Carolina, who came to Salmond last August after having her middle fingertip on her left hand amputated after a serious boating accident that happened when her boat was docking.
+That was the case with Heather Beeson, a counselor at East Forsyth High School in Kernersville, North Carolina, who came to Salmond in August 2020.
+After a serious boating accident while docking, Beeson's middle fingertip on her left hand was amputated.